27 mins read

 Do a Preconstruction Meeting

-When having preconstruction meetings, the whole team can get a clearer understanding of the client’s objectives.
+When having a preconstruction meeting, the whole team can get a clearer understanding of the client’s objectives.
 During the meeting, you will discuss the goals and objectives that the owner/developer has set and outline any queries or problems raised by the client.
 In this way, you will understand the client’s vision for the project better, evaluate the project’s viability, and specify deliverables.

 Final Thoughts

-Identifying weaknesses during preconstruction planning is necessary for a more effective and efficient construction project ahead.
+Identifying weaknesses during preconstruction is necessary for a more effective and efficient construction project ahead.
 With proper planning, contractors have a much greater chance of hitting the right profit margins and completing the project successfully.

-Creating accurate estimates and budgeting can all enhance construction management.
-Construction estimating software like RIB Candy, a cloud-based estimating, planning, and project control program, will ensure that you always stay on track with state-of-the-art technology that will take your strategies to the next level.
-If you are ready to start building better, get a demo for RIB Candy today!
+Creating accurate estimates and budgets can also enhance construction management.
+Construction estimating software like RIB Candy, a cloud-based estimating, planning, and project control program, will ensure that you always stay on track with state-of-the-art technology that will take your results to the next level.

 Most Recent

-17 mins read
+27 mins read

-6 mins read
+24 mins read

-20 mins read
+25 mins read

-11 mins read
+24 mins read

 Ebook